 At fresh inc, members of Fifth House Ensemble will be working, rehearsing, and performing alongside you.
 Fifth House Ensemble is comprised of 10 musicians from various backgrounds.
 Each one of them brings their unique background, training, and professional experience to lessons, coachings, workshops, and performances.
 Here are the members of Fifth House Ensemble:

-Previous award credits include First Prize at the National Flute Association’s Orchestral Audition Competition, as well as being selected as a winner of Northwestern University’s Concerto Competition.
-She has been a member of the Civic Orchestra of Chicago, has performed with the New World Symphony, the National Repertory Orchestra, the Aspen Music Festival, and was the only American flutist invited to the first Music Master’s Course in Kazusa, Japan.
+Having held positions with the Wisconsin Chamber Orchestra, Civic Orchestra of Chicago and the Peninsula Music Festival, Melissa’s performance activities have spanned South America, Europe, Russia and Japan.
+Previous award credits include First Prize at the National Flute Association’s Orchestral Audition Competition.
 Melissa is a graduate of the Eastman School of Music and Northwestern University, with principal teachers including Bonita Boyd and Walfrid Kujala.
-Melissa is not only a well-known flutist and teacher in Chicago – she also makes a mean spread of Brazilian food and a mouth-watering chocolate pecan bourbon pie.
+Melissa is not only a well-known flutist and educator – she also makes a mean spread of Brazilian food and a mouth-watering chocolate pecan bourbon pie.

 A native of Seoul, Korea, oboist Grace Hong enjoys a diverse career as soloist, chamber musician and teacher.
 She had the honor of performing with the Chicago Symphony for their 2008 European tour under maestro Bernard Haitink, the LA Opera’s Ring Festival LA, and as a guest artist with Prairie Winds Quintet.
 Grace has appeared at the Colorado College Music Festival, Pacific Music Festival, and Festival Mozaic WinterMezzo Series in San Luis Obispo, CA, and the Aspen Music Festival as a New Horizon Fellow.